 The ingredients for this delicious soup include smoked sausage, onion, celery, carrots, zucchini, garlic, chicken broth, petit diced tomatoes, salt, freshly ground black pepper, basil, oregano, thyme, and the star of the show – dry lentils.

 Making the Lentil and Sausage Soup

 The most time-consuming part of making this soup was cooking the sausage in a Dutch Oven.
 My sausage of choice is Conecuh Smoked Sausage, but Kielbasa or Italian Sausage could also be used.
 Unlike other sausages such as Kielbasa, the Conecuh Smoked Sausage needs to be cooked before using it in a dish to get rid of most of the fat.

-I returned the cooked sausage to the pan, and stirred the mixture to combine everything.
-Next, I added the chicken broth, tomatoes, salt, pepper, basil, oregano, and thyme, and gave the mixture a stir.
+I returned the cooked sausage to the pan and stirred the mixture to combine everything.
+Next, I added the chicken broth, tomatoes, salt, pepper, basil, oregano, and thyme, then gave the mixture a stir.

 The lentils were the final ingredient.
-I brought the mixture to a boil, covered the Dutch Oven, lowered the heat to low, and simmered the soup for about an hour, at which time, the lentils were perfectly cooked, and the soup perfectly seasoned.
+I brought the mixture to a boil, covered the Dutch Oven, lowered the heat to low, and simmered the soup for about an hour.
+After an hour the lentils were perfectly cooked and the soup perfectly seasoned.

 I served the Lentil and Sausage soup with a freshly made baguette and a glass of chilled Chardonnay.
 Yum!

 If you like this recipe, you should check out some of my other amazing soups: